Tangara07/RJ-Clicker/README.md

 #### At First u need to install node, and fter that u should install vue:

-#### -Open Windows-Terminal and use this command, to download Vue directly on Windows:
+#### Open Windows-Terminal and use this command, to download Vue directly on Windows:

 ```
 npm install vue